DEFRA/software-development-standards/guides/kubernetes.md

 ### Configuring probes
 Probes can be configured in the Helm chart on a `Deployment` resource, under the container node.

-The above is a simple example of an Http readiness and liveness probes.
+The above is a simple example of an HTTP readiness and liveness probes.

 ```
 readinessProbe: